-You've been working out for years, you eat healthily, you've always been conscious of your body.
-And suddenly... those few extra pounds.
+You've been exercising for years, eating healthy, and have always been conscious about your body.
+And suddenly... those extra few pounds.
 Your pants feel tighter, your stomach feels fuller.
-Even though you haven't increased your food intake and your workout routine has remained the same.
+Even though you haven't started eating more and your training schedule has remained the same.
 Very frustrating, right?

 Welcome to menopause.

 And believe me, you're not alone.
-Women who've been fit their whole lives suddenly notice their bodies behaving differently.
-Where a few extra workouts and a week of attention used to get you back in shape, that no longer seems to work.
+Women who have been fit their whole lives suddenly notice their bodies behaving differently.
+Where a few extra workouts and a week of careful eating used to quickly get you back in shape, that no longer seems to work.

 Why your body does this

-Menopause is essentially a reset.
-Your hormones drop, changing the way your body stores fat and builds muscle.
+Menopause is actually a reset.
+Your hormones decrease, and with that, the way your body stores fat and builds muscle changes.

 -

-Less estrogen means fat moves from the hips and buttocks to the belly.
+Less estrogen means fat shifts from hips and thighs to the abdomen.

 -

-Less muscle mass means your calorie burn goes down, even if you eat and train as usual.
+Less muscle mass means your metabolism slows down, even if you eat and train as always.

 -

-Poor sleep due to night sweats or restlessness leads to increased cortisol (the stress hormone).
+Poorer sleep due to night sweats or restlessness leads to more cortisol (stress hormone).
 And yes, that hormone stimulates fat storage around the abdomen.

 -

-More stress, no matter how healthy you live, makes your body more sensitive to stimuli, which makes losing weight less natural.
+More stress – no matter how healthy you live, your body is more sensitive to stimuli, making weight loss less straightforward.

-Maybe you recognize this: you're at the gym, doing your workouts as usual, but your jeans say otherwise.
-Or you notice that after a night of snacking, you're being punished much more harshly by the scale than before.
+Maybe you recognize it: you're at the gym, doing your classes as always, but your jeans tell a different story.
+Or you notice that after a night of snacking, you're "punished" much harder by the scale than before.

-The first reflex is often: I'll exercise harder and eat less.
-But that's exactly the wrong strategy.
+The first reflex is often: then I'll exercise harder and eat less.
+But that is precisely the wrong strategy.

 -